hiroshimamiya/EPIB685/README.md

 12. Table and figures (optional)

+You can find relevant research designs, problem statement and discussions to follow from journls such as:
+   -*Environmental Health Perspectives, Environmental Health, Environment International, Epidemiology, Environmental Epidemiology, and Environmental Science & Technology*
+Though you project proposal documentation will be much shorer than these full-length papers.

 # Policy around the use of AI technologies for class assignments and presentation
 Generative AI is a type of artificial intelligence that uses machine learning to create new types of media, including text, images, software codes, sound, and video in response to user prompts (inputs).
 Many tools exist that use generative AI to create new content.
 Some examples include ChatGPT and Bing (text generation) and Midjourney and DALL-E (image generation).

 Use of these tools to complete assignments and presentations is permitted as part of learning aids, as long as the three conditions are met:

    1. Acknowledge the use of these tools.
 Specifically, you must cite ChatGPT in your reference section at the end of your assignment and presentations.
 Instruction for citation, which you may need to familiarize yourself for future course work, publication, and report writing is provided at https://style.mla.org/citing-generative-ai/

    2. Revise and checked responses from these tools carefully.
 In other words, you cannot copy and paste the crude (unedited) outputs from these tools into your assignments or presentation slides, as the raw responses tend to be flawed.

    3. Submit any content produced by an artificial intelligence tool and the prompt (or chain of prompts) used to generate the content as an appendix with their assignments.

-Note: While the use of generative AI tools is permitted in this class, many classes and scientific journals do not allow the use of generative AI in writing and image creation, as their raw outputs are often unreliable (hence, do not use unchecked outputs in this class) and often propagate stigma and stereotypes targeted to vulnerable individuals.
+Note: While the use of generative AI tools is permitted in this class, many classes and scientific journals do not allow the use of these tools to generate writing (and any audio and visual contents as well as citations), as their raw outputs are often unreliable and may propagate/amplify misinformation, stigma, and stereotypes.
+Fact checking is critical when using these tools.

 # University regulations and support